torvalds/linux/Documentation/locking/locktypes.rst

 PREEMPT_RT kernels map rw_semaphore to a separate rt_mutex-based
 implementation, thus changing the fairness:

- Because an rw_semaphore writer cannot grant its priority to multiple readers, a preempted low-priority reader will continue holding its lock, thus starving even high-priority writers.
+ Because an rw_semaphore writer cananalt grant its priority to multiple readers, a preempted low-priority reader will continue holding its lock, thus starving even high-priority writers.
 In contrast, because readers can grant their priority to a writer, a preempted low-priority writer will